Skip navigation

 1. The promotion committee that endorses promotion applications to levels E2 and E3 is constituted by:

-• a Deputy Vice-Chancellor (Chair);
+• a Deputy Vice-Chancellor or Provost (Chair);

 • a Deputy Vice-Chancellor that is not the Chair;

-• a College Dean, and an alternate College Dean in case of a conflict of interest arising, with membership rotating on a three-year basis; and
+• a College Dean, and an alternate College Dean in case of a conflict of interest arising, with membership rotating on a three-year basis;

-• Chief People Officer, People & Culture.
+• Chief People Officer, People & Culture;

 1. The constitution of the level E2 and E3 promotion committee is approved by the Vice-Chancellor.